usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 23d %}
 {% asset design-standards/fig_23d_alternate_locations_of_panel.gif alt="" %}
 {% figcaption %}
-<strong> Alternate Locations of Panel with Side Opening Door.</strong> Control panel locations are shown to the right of the side opening door and to the left on the adjacent wall.
+<p><strong> Alternate Locations of Panel with Side Opening Door.</strong> Control panel locations are shown to the right of the side opening door and to the left on the adjacent wall.</p>
 {% endfigcaption %}
 {% endfigure %}